mstniy/cuda_virtual_interplay/README.md

 See [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#virtual-functions).
 The case is similar with virtual inheritance.
 Only the host can access the member fields and methods of the virtual bases of the objects created on the host and vice versa.
 This library lets you smoothly migrate such objects from the host to the device and vice versa.
 How?
-It basically copy-constructs the objects where they are needed, so they retain their data while having a valid vtable.
+It basically move-constructs the objects where they are needed, so they retain their data while having a valid vtable.

 It requires that:
 * Your GPU supports unified memory (everything above and including Kepler supports it)
-* The classes to be migrated do not manage any resources (or they will leak)
+* The classes to be migrated are move-constructible
-* The classes to be migrated are copy-constructible
+* The classes to be migrated do not need to be destructed after being moved

 It can also migrate classes with virtual bases.
 In this case it also requires that the default constructor does not initialize any data field.
 So this won't work: